redhat-et/homomorphic-learning/docs/homomorphic_learning.md

 * GSW - GSW was developed by Craig Gentry, Amit Sahai, and Brent Waters.
 GSW uses LWE applied to linear algebra where the messages are encrypted as eigenvalues of matrices which have a common eigenvector.
 In previous schemes, the homomorphic evaluator needs to obtain the user’s “evaluation key”, which consists of a chain of encrypted secret keys.
 This scheme has no evaluation key.
 The evaluator can do homomorphic operations without knowing the user’s public key at all, except for some basic parameters.

+The ciphertexts in GSW are square matrices, and homomorphic additions and multiplications are just matrix additions and multiplications, respectively.
+Therefore, ciphertext dimension always keeps constant and key switching is no longer necessary.
+Scale-invariance can also be achieved in GSW via the flatten technique; thus modulus switching is also no longer necessary.
+GSW is simpler and more natural than previous LWE-based FHE schemes.
+However, matrix multiplication still brings about a high computational cost.

+* DM - Ducas and Miccianico proposed a new FHE scheme with homomorphic NOT AND (NAND) gates, which is known as the DM scheme.
+Homomorphic operations in DM are just ciphertext vector additions, which are very simple operations.
+However, ciphertexts in DM need to be refreshed after each homomorphic operation, which becomes a bottleneck for the overall efficiency.
+Although GSW and DM are conceptually simpler than most other FHE schemes, both of them still suffer from efficiency bottlenecks.

 * BGV - BGV was developed by Zvika Brakerski,Craig Gentry and Vinod Vaikunathan.
 It uses modulus switching which is an alternate way to manage noise.

 ## Applications